Princess Anne and Prince Edward to become stand-ins for King

 - Published

-King Charles has begun the process of increasing the number of royals who can stand in for the monarch for official duties - with Princess Anne and Prince Edward proposed as additions.
+King Charles has begun the process of increasing the number of royals who can stand in for the monarch for official duties - proposing Princess Anne and Prince Edward as additions.

 At present the "counsellors of state" are Camilla, the Queen Consort, plus four other senior royals.